denoland/deno/Docs.md

     cd deno
     ./tools/setup.py

-    # For mac users, make sure that sccache is running by uncommenting the following line:
+    # You may need to ensure that sccache is running.
+    # (TODO it's unclear if this is necessary or not.)
     # prebuilt/mac/sccache --start-server

     # Build.